Community Investment Framework

 5. To connect people and places, including between and within new and existing communities, and improve accessibility and movement.

-View a copy of the Community Investment Framework 2016, which is supported by an action plan.
+View a copy of the Community Investment Framework 2016 (opens in a new window) (PDF) [1,418kb], which is supported by an action plan.

 For more information email the Connected Communities Team email@example.com or phone 01256 844844.